Barcelona For Beginners

 The Aerobús service connects T1 and T2 to Plaça Catalunya in the centre of town for €5.90.
 From there you can cab or train to your hotel.

-The Barcelona Metro also serves the airport, with a service on L9 Sud from Aeropuerto to Barcelona Sants and Passeig de Gracia every 30 minutes between 6:00 and 23:00.
+The Barcelona Metro also serves the airport.
+There is a service on L9 Sud from Aeropuerto to Barcelona Sants and Passeig de Gracia.
+This service runs every 30 minutes between 6:00 and 23:00.

 Getting Around Barcelona

-Barcelona may welcome as many as 32 million tourists a year, but the permanent population is only 1.6 million, so it is actually a fairly compact town.
-As most tourist attractions are in the old town or near the waterfront it is a city that is ideal for walking.
+Barcelona may welcome as many as 12 million tourists a year, but the permanent population is only 1.6 million, so it is actually a fairly compact town.
+Most tourist attractions are in the old town or near the waterfront.
+This makes it a city that is ideal for walking.

-The plus side is that if you get around on foot in the charming Ciutat Vella – old town – you’re going to make discoveries that you wouldn’t otherwise.
-The downside is that sometimes it seems there are too many tourists on foot, particularly on Las Ramblas, and the nearby Barri Gòtic.
+The plus side is that if you explore the charming Ciutat Vella – old town – on foot, you’ll make unique discoveries.
+You wouldn’t find them otherwise.
+The downside is that sometimes the area feels crowded with tourists.
+This is especially true on Las Ramblas and the nearby Barri Gòtic.
 It can get busy.

 Ticket machine in the Barcelona Metro